scvodigital/scvo-frontend/content/running-your-organisation/governance/index.md

 ## Roles and responsibilities

 Information on who can be a trustee and what’s involved.
-Find out about collective responsibility, personal liability and the difference between governance and management
+Find out about collective responsibility, personal liability and the difference between governance and management.

 ## Recruitment & induction